-Free will versus spiritual guidance: How the universe sometimes calls the shots
+Free Will Versus spiritual guidance: How the universe sometimes calls the shots

 When he called me later the next day, I asked, “So how were they?”